Mizzery123/Mini-Project/README.md

 - Our problem requires high accuracy on new unseen data hence insufficient/skewed data could have caused overfitting in SVM train and test data
 - It is possible to do correlation with categorical data once it has been converted to numerical data through Label Encoding
 - New Machine Learning Models we implemented
-- Other relevant predictors like source of news, sampling techniques and a variety of socio-cultural context datasets could have been improved prediction.
+- Other relevant predictors like source of news, sampling techniques and a variety of socio-cultural context datasets could have  improved prediction.

 ## References
 - [Research Findings](https://arxiv.org/pdf/1703.09398.pdf)